Keeping your bird dog conditioned is critical to performance and health

 Hone those communication skills

 Obedience work should always be a part of the off-season dog training schedule.
-Revisit the basics and work on recall and retrieving.
+Revisit the basics and work on recall training and retrieving.
 It’s also a great time to work on areas that may have been lackluster the previous year.
 Not only will this assure the dog is up to speed on their commands, but it will remind the dog that this is a team effort, strengthening the canine-handler bond.

 Conditioning benefits the overall health and wellbeing of all athletes.
 With proper care, nutrition, and a consistent exercise schedule, your hunting buddy will have a better chance to work harder for many more years in the field.
 Happy hunting!